 While guests enjoyed a sausage sizzle, celebrity athletes including Ian Heally, Craig Burns, Ryall Harris, Rhys Howden, Taylor McKeown, Bronte Barratt, Dane Bird Smith, Wally Fullerton, Trevor Gillmeister - and Ronald - played a fun game with oversized racquets.
 Later, teams played hotshots before the Fast4 tennis draw.

 SCOSA is a long-standing provider of disability services in South Australia.
 It was founded in Adelaide in 1950, and today operates across Adelaide and selected regional areas of South Australia, providing individually tailored programmes for people living with a range of physical and intellectual disabilities, including cerebral palsy, autism, Down Syndrome, and vision or hearing impairment.
 SCOSA programmes are aimed at developing participants' skills while they are having fun.

-LIU Adelaide staff and their families joined in the fun this year.
+Liberty Adelaide staff and their families joined in the fun this year.

 Think Fragile X Foundation

 The Think Fragile X Foundation was founded in 2013 by Maria Goss when both her sons were diagnosed with Fragile X Syndrome (FXS).
 FXS is a genetic syndrome that causes intellectual disability as well as a range of behavioural, learning and physical challenges.
 It is the most common cause of inherited intellectual disability, and the most common genetic cause of autism.